cissagatto/ExhaustivePartitions/README.md

 # ExhaustivePartitions
 This code is part of my doctoral research.
 It's exhaustive experimentation of Bell Partitions.
 Important, this code will execute on Windows and Linux.
-If want, there is another version optimized for Linux, i.e., the code will use /dev/shm to minimizing the use of I/O. Chere here to access:
+If want, there is another version optimized for Linux, i.e., the code will use /dev/shm to minimizing the use of I/O: https://github.com/cissagatto/ExhasutiveSHM

 ## Scripts
 This source code consists of an R project for R Studio and the following R scripts: